Support Athens by Locals!

 There are no specific visiting hours but is recommended to avoid visiting Philopappos Hill late at night.

-No matter when you’re planning to visit Philopappos Hill, the scenery is bound to captivate you.
-However, if you’re visiting Athens in the summertime, it is recommended to start your walk early in the morning to avoid the heat or in the evening to catch the sunset.
+No matter when you plan to visit Philopappos Hill, the scenery is bound to captivate you.
+However, if you’re visiting Athens in the summertime, starting your walk early in the morning is recommended to avoid the heat or in the evening to catch the sunset.

 Yes, Philopappos Hill is easily accessible and it is a great place for families with kids.
 In fact, it is a tradition for Athenians to head here with their little ones on Clean Monday’ to fly kites and enjoy an outdoor picnic.

-To sum it up, Philopappos Hill in Athens is a great place to visit for a relaxing outdoor walk, a small excursion in nature within the city center of Athens, a family picnic, or even a romantic date.
+To sum it up, Philopappos Hill in Athens is a great place to visit for a relaxing outdoor walk, a small natural excursion within the city center of Athens, a family picnic, or even a romantic date.

 In addition, due to its central location, the Hill of Philipappos is a great spot to start looking for nearby accommodation if you want to stay close to the top attractions of Athens.